FandSonthesizer/ElectricMistress/README.md

 # ElectricMistress
 This is the F&S version of this classic effect.
-Sounds really nice and is reaonable easy to build
+Sounds really nice and is reasonable easy to build, Check out our demo on youtube.